salmoro/win-pause/README.md

 A node wrapper for [PsSuspend](https://docs.microsoft.com/en-us/sysinternals/downloads/pssuspend)

-> ATTENTION: By running this module you'll be using PsSuspend directly from [Sysinternals Live](https://docs.microsoft.com/en-us/sysinternals/#sysinternals-live)
+> ATTENTION: By running this module you'll be be programmatically
-> and you'll be programmatically accepting the EULA.
+> accepting the EULA of PsSuspend.
 > Please be sure to read the Eula [here](https://docs.microsoft.com/en-us/sysinternals/license-terms) before proceeding.

 ## Supported OS